hernanponcedeleon/Dat3M/README.md

 ```
 The -cat,-scat,-tcat options specify the paths to the CAT files.

-For programs written in the .c or .pts format, \<source> and \<target> specify the architectures to which the program will be compiled.
+For programs written in the .bpl (if the original .c file uses the std::atomic library) or .pts format, \<source> and \<target> specify the architectures to which the program will be compiled.
 They must be one of the following:
 - none
 - tso